gemfire/gemfire-examples/quickstart/inline-caching/README.md

 The web application will retrieve a request from the user, and then ask GemFire for the data in it's `item` region.
-For read operations to the region, if the data exists, the data will be retrieved via the CacheLoader interface defined above.
+For read operations to the region, if the data exists in the GemFire region, the data will be retrieved without using the CacheLoader.
+If the data does **not** exist in the GemFire region, the data will be fetched via the CacheLoader interface defined above.

-For write operations to the region, the AsyncEventListener will be used.
+For write operations to the GemFire region, the data is written to the GemFire region first and then batched up to be written to postgres using the AsyncEventListener.

 ## Start the SpringBoot web service with GemFire integration